 The smart house flipper will follow the local news and try to use public information to anticipate where the next hot areas of growth are going to be.
 These are likely to be some of the best markets for flipping houses.
 By the time all of the improvements are actually made to a neighborhood, it is probably too late to benefit and maximize the profit potential.

-Anyone who has children knows that where children go to school is first and foremost in most home buyer's minds.
+Anyone who has children knows that where children go to school is first and foremost in most home buyers minds.
 When looking at comparable sales of your target house flip, make sure they are in the same school district, even the same schools if possible.
-Nearby homes that are in a different school area are not really true comps, as certain districts are viewed as more desirable and prestigious than others.
+Nearby homes that are in a different school area are not really true comparisons, as certain districts are viewed as more desirable and prestigious than others.

 Even if the end buyer does not have children, they will still be concerned about the school district, and so should you.
 Everyone down the line in the ownership of the property will need to sell it at one point, and pricing it too high for the district will make it harder to sell.
 Conversely, if your property is in a very desirable district, make sure you maximize the full value of the access to education in the area.